WinMagic SecureDoc For Windows FAQs

 If a user tries to log on to their computer and enters the wrong password, after successfully logging on they will see a message similar to the one below.
 This message is informational to notify the user that someone has tried to access their computer.

-Your laptop is only encrypted when it’s turned off – as soon as you log in, the hard drive is decrypted.
+Your computer is only encrypted when it’s turned off – as soon as you log in, the hard drive is decrypted.
 If your computer is lost or stolen while it’s in hibernation mode, the disk is already decrypted.

 Regardless of whether your computer was encrypted or not, you must follow the procedure 2-45: http://www.uta.edu/policy/procedure/2-45#missingorstolenproperty.